Wigner rotations and an apparent paradox in relativistic quantum information: Solution of the paradox

 \section{Solution of the paradox}

-The deduction of the Wigner rotations always assumes free-particle states \cite{wigner49,weinberg}.
-The states of Eqs. (\ref{state_z_s0}) and (\ref{state_x_s0}) correspond to the superposition of free-particle solutions, consequently being also free-particle solutions.
-However, how can one physically construct states like the ones from Eq. (\ref{state_z_s0}) or Eq. (\ref{state_x_s0}), with a standing wave pattern?
-To obtain states like these, one must partially reflect the particle wavefunction, which is not possible with a uniform potential occupying the whole space.
-Although Eqs. (\ref{state_z_s0}) and (\ref{state_x_s0}) do represent free-particle solutions, the construction of such states needs the presence of a potential barrier, such that the simply application of the Wigner rotation to each momentum component is not a valid procedure (i.e. we are no longer in the domain of special relativity since the potential barrier accelerates the particle).
+The deduction of the Wigner rotations always assumes free-particle states \cite{weinberg}.
+The state of Eq. (\ref{psi}) corresponds to the superposition of free-particle solutions, consequently being also a free-particle solution.
+However, how can one physically construct states like the one from Eq. (\ref{psi}), with a standing wave pattern?
+To obtain states like these, one must partially reflect the particle wavefunction, what is not possible with a uniform potential occupying the whole space.
+Although Eq. (\ref{psi}) does represent a free-particle solution, the construction of such state needs the presence of a potential barrier, such that the simply application of the Wigner rotation to each momentum component is not a valid procedure (i.e. we are no longer in the domain of special relativity since the potential barrier accelerates the particle).